Little Swanport language

-Little Swanport Tasmanian is an aboriginal language of Tasmania in the reconstruction of Claire Bowern.
-It was spoken near the modern town of Little Swanport on the east coast.
-Dixon & Crowley had noted that it appeared to be distinct, but were not sure if it constituted a separate language from other word lists collected near Oyster Bay.
+Little Swanport Tasmanian is an Aboriginal language of Tasmania in the reconstruction of Claire Bowern.
+It was spoken near the modern town of Little Swanport on the east coast of Tasmania.
+Dixon & Crowley (1981) had noted that it appeared to be distinct, but were not sure if it constituted a separate language from other word lists collected near Oyster Bay.
 It is sometimes considered a dialect of Paredarerme (Oyster Bay).

 The Little Swanport language is attested in a list of 211 words collected by George Augustus Robinson.